jnozzi/cocoadev.com/markdown/DerekBolli.md

 Dedicated fan of all things Apple and Mac for over 20 years

-Thanks to this site and reference books like General/BookCocoaProgramming and General/BookCocoaRecipes I am happily porting all my Classic apps to Cocoa and Objective-C
+Thanks to this site and reference books like BookCocoaProgramming and BookCocoaRecipes I am happily porting all my Classic apps to Cocoa and Objective-C

 Example apps can be found at http://web.mac.com/dbolli